The Ins and Outs of Onboarding Your Brand to a 3PL (Featuring Bryce Clark)

 3.)
 Ecommerce brands that will be selling internationally right from the start can be trickier to set up because of all the different shipping and inventory matters at play.

 4.)
-Helping merchants expand into multiple warehouses at once is more challenging because every fulfillment center you work with has its own contract, different tax ID info, receiving and shipping hours, layout, etc.
+Helping merchants expand into multiple warehouses at once is more challenging because every fulfillment center you work with has its own tax ID info, receiving and shipping hours, layout, etc. And if you open warehouses in different countries (for example, a US and an EU facility), clients have to sign separate contracts.

 Q: What would you say to an ecommerce brand considering storing inventory in multiple warehouses?